QQ-BANG/Intrusion-Detection-Final-Project/docs/proposal.md

 ### 4.4 Evaluation

-* Train on `KDDTrain+`, test on `KDDTest+`.
-The test split is touched once.
-* Metrics: accuracy, precision, recall, F1, ROC-AUC for binary;
-  full per-class report and confusion matrix for the 5-way version.
-* Stratified 5-fold CV on the train split for variance estimates (`--cv-folds 5`).
-* Feature importance plot from the Random Forest.
-* Explicit discussion of class imbalance, since R2L and U2R are under 1% of the records.
+The evaluation setup trains the models on KDDTrain+ and tests them on KDDTest+, with the test split only being touched once during the final evaluation.
+For the binary classification task, I report accuracy, precision, recall, F1-score, and ROC-AUC to evaluate the model's overall correctness and its ability to separate normal traffic from attacks.
+For the 5-way classification version, I include a full per-class report and a confusion matrix, making it easier to see which attack families are being detected well and which are being confused.

+I also run stratified 5-fold cross-validation on the training split using --cv-folds 5 to get variance estimates without repeatedly using the test set.
+In addition, I include a Random Forest feature importance plot to help explain which features are contributing most to the model’s decisions.
+Finally, I explicitly discuss class imbalance because the r2l and u2r categories make up less than 1% of the records.
+This imbalance matters because a model can look strong overall while still performing poorly on the rarest and often most important attack families.

 ### 4.5 Tooling and reproducibility

-* Python 3.12, pandas, scikit-learn, SQLAlchemy, seaborn.
-* One fixed random seed (`config.RANDOM_STATE = 42`).
-* End-to-end CLI (`python -m ids_pipeline.run_pipeline`) plus three Jupyter notebooks for the report.
-* `pytest` tests on a tiny synthetic corpus so the test suite runs without internet.
+The project is built using Python 3.12 with common data science and machine learning libraries such as pandas, scikit-learn, SQLAlchemy, and seaborn.
+To keep the results reproducible, I use one fixed random seed, config.RANDOM_STATE = 42, throughout the pipeline.
+The full workflow can be run from a single command using python -m ids_pipeline.run_pipeline, while the report is supported by three Jupyter notebooks that show the data exploration, modeling results, and final analysis more clearly.
+I also include pytest tests using a tiny synthetic corpus, which allows the test suite to run quickly and without needing internet access.

 ## 5. Risks

-* Distribution shift. `KDDTest+` deliberately contains attack subtypes that are not in `KDDTrain+`, and published baselines top out around 80% accuracy because of it.
-We will frame this as a finding, not a failure.
+One major issue in this project is the shift in distribution.
+KDDTest+ intentionally includes attack subtypes that do not appear in KDDTrain+, and published baselines often top out around 80% accuracy because of this.
+I will frame that as a finding rather than a failure, because it shows a realistic problem in intrusion detection: models struggle when they face attack patterns they never saw during training.
-* Class imbalance for R2L and U2R.
-We will use `class_weight=balanced` and report per-class metrics.
-* Dataset age.
-We acknowledge this in the limitations section and cite more modern alternatives (CICIDS-2017, UNSW-NB15) for future work.

-## 6. Deliverables

-* the `src/ids_pipeline/` Python package and CLI;
-* `sql/schema.sql` and `sql/example_queries.sql`;
-* three notebooks (`01_eda.ipynb`, `02_database_queries.ipynb`,
-  `03_modeling.ipynb`);
-* this proposal and the final report under `docs/`;
-* `tests/` unit tests, `requirements.txt`, and a README that explains how to run everything.
+Another challenge is class imbalance, especially for the R2L and U2R attack families.
+These categories make up a very small percentage of the dataset, so the model can perform well overall while still missing many rare attacks.
+To address this, I use class_weight="balanced" when applicable and report per-class metrics rather than relying solely on overall accuracy.
+Finally, I acknowledge the age of NSL-KDD as a limitation.
+Since it is based on older network traffic, I also point to more modern alternatives, such as CICIDS-2017 and UNSW-NB15, as future datasets for testing the same pipeline.

-## 7. References
+## 6. References

 1. Lippmann, R., et al. *The 1999 DARPA off-line intrusion detection evaluation.* Computer Networks 34(4), 2000.